The A|U Team

 Books assigned for First Year Experience (FYE) and campus-wide reading programs are increasingly popular.
 They pull students and teachers together and build student skills in critical thinking.
 Campus-wide books build community on campus by allowing students and teachers to share their own experiences.
 Their goal is to spark intellectual exchange and bring their campus citizens together.

-Some excellent Campus-Wide Reads and FYE program we admire:
+Some excellent Campus-Wide Reads and FYE programs we admire:

 Author and Lecture Series